Vietnam.vn - Nền tảng quảng bá Việt Nam

 The doctor is relieving intracranial pressure on the patient.

 The doctors consulted and prescribed surgery to relieve intracranial pressure for the patient.
-Accordingly, the doctor took a tube made of specialized plastic and installed it in the brain fissure, helping to drain cerebrospinal fluid from the skull to the abdomen and absorb it there.
+Accordingly, the doctor took a tube made of specialized plastic and installed it in the brain fissure, helping to lead cerebrospinal fluid from the skull to the abdomen and absorb it there.

 On this special pipeline, there is an automatic valve so that when the cerebrospinal fluid in the brain fissure increases, increasing intracranial pressure, the automatic valve will immediately open to allow the cerebrospinal fluid to flow into the peritoneal cavity.
 When the cerebrospinal fluid decreases, the valve will automatically close, preventing the cerebrospinal fluid from decreasing too much.
 From there, it helps maintain a moderate amount of cerebrospinal fluid, stabilizing intracranial pressure.